JoeM-RP/pwa-discovery/gatsby-pwa/README.md

 Gatsby Cloud is an end-to-end cloud platform specifically built for the Gatsby framework that combines a modern developer experience with an optimized, global edge network.

 <!-- AUTO-GENERATED-CONTENT:END -->

+## ⚠️ Issues

+When running '`pmr un build` or `gatsby develop` on a mac, I get the following error: `dyld: Symbol not found: _g_once_impl`.
+Your node packages are likely out of sync.
+To fix,  run `rm -rf node_modules/ package-lock.json` and run `npm i` before trying again.

+## Offline Support

+To test ServiceWorkers, run `gatsby build && gatsby serve`